 Groups are offered each weekday starting at 8:30am.

 The involvement of a family member, or of a significant other, can make a huge difference to the recovery process.

 Therefore an adult family member or significant other can be invited to our "Family and significant others morning".

-This is held once every two weeks on a Thursday from 9:00am to Midday at Damascus Health Services, 4th Floor of the Brisbane Private Hospital Specialist Centre.
+This is held once every two weeks on a Thursday from 9:00am to Midday at Damascus Health Services, at the Brisbane Private Hospital Specialist Centre.